I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Chair pose like a flickering candle sitting on the sill.

-- Hero pose reminds us of the fictitious figure of Santa Claus who is the hero of the children of the world as he faces every year the elements and time to deliver their gifts on time.
+- Hero pose reminds us of the fictitious figure of Santa Claus who is the hero of the children of the world as he faces the elements and time to deliver their gifts on time.

 To Soothe the Holiday Stress